 - If you are currently studying at a higher education institution but have not (yet) obtained your diploma, please upload the Statement of Educational Institution – Higher Education.
 This Statement gives us more insight in your curriculum and will help us assess your eligibility for admission correctly.
 You can complete this form yourself.

 - Your grade list(s).
-If you have not yet obtained your diploma, please upload your most recent list of grades and/or predicted grades.
+If you have not yet obtained your diploma, please upload your most recent list of grades.

-- Please note that we only accept official grade lists issued by your school.
+- Please note that we only accept official grade lists which have been issued by your school.
 A screenshot of your school’s student information system is not accepted.